NorthStarUAS/ImageAnalysis/scripts/README.md

   ## SURF

   SURF seems to perform less well than SIFT on all fronts.
+(I wrote this a long time ago and haven't circled back around to try this again more recently.)

   ## Recommendations